gigor-r/gigor-r/README.md

 I love everything related to technology and video games.
 I'm using this as a portfolio so you can take a look at my work.
 Self-taught cybersecurity enthusiast 🌱

+Additionally, I have professional experience as an illustrator! ✏️
 ---

 ### 🛠️ Languages and Tools